kasir-barati/nestjs-materials/docs/designing-restful-api/pagination.md

 ### Cursor-based pagination

+#### What is Cursor

+- A tool that helps you navigate through rows of data in database.
+- A marker that moves row by row through a table.
 - We just specify the place in the list we want to begin, and then how many items we want to fetch?
 - We have a constant pointer to the specific spot where we left off.
 This pointer is called a cursor.